 Making a really good stretch part of your daily routine is important.

 Not only does it improve flexibility and allow your joints to move through the full range of motion, it also prevents injuries, has powerful stress-busting abilities and encourages your muscles to relax.

 Yoga and Pilates are all about stretching!

 Bess Abrahams, a yoga therapist in New York City explains that the stretching in yoga helps with muscular tightness.

 2023 yoga statistics show that 300 million people worldwide have embraced the practice.

 Pilates is a similar exercise to yoga that helps to melt away tension and leaves you feeling stronger too.
-It supports relaxation by focusing on muscles in a steady and controlled way.
+It incorporates many relaxation techniques as it focuses on muscles in a steady and controlled way.

 8. Experience Acupressure

 Acupressure is a type of massage therapy that has a range of health benefits, including relieving muscle tension.